tuckerconnelly/next-md/readme.md

 # next-md

-next-md is a minimalistic Material Design library for [next.js](https://github.com/zeit/next.js)
+next-md is a minimalistic ui library _inspired by_ Material Design for [next.js](https://github.com/zeit/next.js)

 ## How to use